EEC193AB-master/kartikp7LabA1/README.md

 ## Phase 2: YOLO Object detection & MOT on videos

-For this phase, you will be working on `yolo_counter.py` which takes in a video and counts the number of people (using Multi-Object Tracking code).
+For this phase, you will be working on [yolo_counter.py](src/yolo_counter.py) which takes in a video and counts the number of people (using Multi-Object Tracking code).
 You are not expected to code the MOT algorithm, instead we will utilize an open-source code called SORT.
-The required code is already in your repository (`sort.py`), so please do not clone the SORT repo and do not modify `sort.py`.
-You will need to go through the `sort.py` understand how to call the MOT tracker (or see `sort.md`).
+The required code is already in your repository ([sort.py](src/sort.py)), so please do not clone the SORT repo and do not modify `sort.py`.
+You will need to go through the [sort.py](src/sort.py) and [sort.md](sort.md) understand how to call the MOT tracker.
 The input video is in `mot_vid/` folder, called `mot_vid/MOTS20-09-raw.mp4`.

-The required inputs to `yolo_counter.py` will be same as Phase 1, except we take an input video instead of images:
+The required inputs to ```yolo_counter.py``` will be same as Phase 1, except we take an input video instead of images:
 - YOLO Weights file
 - YOLO config file
 - Labels (coco.names)